SpirosDR1/Qubex-PQC-Benchmarks/Qubex_Genesis_Framework.md

 ## Where things stand

+Built today:
-Built today: the ML-DSA-87 cryptographic core (FIPS 204, level 5), benchmarked for performance and correctness in the Qubex-PQC-Benchmarks repository.
+- The ML-DSA-87 cryptographic core (FIPS 204, level 5), benchmarked for
+  performance and correctness.
+- The Verification API — a live, stateless service that verifies an ML-DSA-87 signature and returns the result with a signed attestation, verifiable against a public key at /attestation-key.
+Early, but real.

-In development: the Validation API and the integration path described below.
-These are design, not live service.
-We say so plainly because a partner deciding whether to build on Qubex needs to know exactly what is real.
+In development: the integration path described below (Phases 1–3).
+The API exists; the institutional integration path has not yet been run with a partner.
+We say so plainly, because a partner deciding whether to build on Qubex needs to know exactly what is real.

 ## The integration path

 ### Phase 1 — Verification pilot
 - **Goal:** confirm, against the partner's real traffic patterns, that post-quantum verification meets their latency and throughput needs.
-- **How:** the partner sends verification requests (public key, message, signature) to the Qubex Validation API in parallel with their existing flow.
+- **How:** the partner sends verification requests (public key, message, signature) to the Qubex Verification API in parallel with their existing flow.
 Nothing in their production path changes; Qubex runs alongside as an observer.
 - **Outcome:** measured latency and throughput data, and an honest assessment of fit — including where it doesn't fit yet.

 ### Phase 2 — Active verification layer
 - **Goal:** post-quantum assurance on the partner's highest-value operations.
 - **How:** critical transactions are verified through Qubex before the